tcosmo/simcqca/README.md

 # Build SimCQCA

 You need to install the graphic library `SFML` (>=2.5) in order to build `simcqca` as well as the `cmake` toolchain.
 All the necessary information is here: [https://www.sfml-dev.org/download.php](https://www.sfml-dev.org/download.php).
+You can configure some parameters to adapt the rendering engine to your CPU/GPU configuration, see [Advanced graphic configuration](#advanceConf).

 To build `simcqca` do: